What happens immediately after someone dies will depend on the cause of death and where your relative died.

-2. If your relative dies in a care home
+1. If your relative dies in hospital or a care home

-- deal with paperwork, including ensuring that the medical certificate of the cause of death is signed
+- deal with paperwork, including contacting a doctor and getting the medical certificate

-- tell you what to do next, including registering the death and choosing a funeral director
+- advise you on what to do next, including registering the death and choosing a funeral director

 - return belongings, which you'll need to sign for, possibly collecting valuables from the cashier’s office